 Church Pastors are in desperate need of five things, and it isn’t your money.
 First, they need a protected day of rest, deeper connections, constructive feedback, fellow peacemakers, and grace-extenders to succeed in life and ministry.

 You can help your pastor to avoid burnout by addressing these five things.

 Church Pastors Are Desperate For A Protected Day Of Rest.

 Sunday is not a day of rest for a Church Pastor or staff.
-It is often the busiest day for a pastor and their staff.
+On the contrary, it is often the busiest day for a pastor and their staff.
 It is a day filled with interruptions and personal interactions that can drain the energy of even the fittest.

 Because of this, your pastor needs a designated day of rest that is not Sunday.
-There will be exceptions and interruptions, but the scheduled day of rest should be honored if possible.
+Of course, there will be exceptions and interruptions, but the scheduled day of rest should be honored if possible.

-Recognize that protecting the pastor or staff person’s family time is an absolute necessity and not solely the pastor’s responsibility.
+Recognize that protecting the pastor or staff person’s family time is necessary and not solely the pastor’s responsibility.